Dard Divorce: Production

 Due to the limited budget, Olaf Ittenbach used his own house as the filming location and only filmed at weekends.
 Other shots were taken at a local restaurant and a farm.
 Principal photography commenced on 28 September 2006 and lasted until 7 July 2007.
 Ittenbach travelled to the United States with his wife Martina to take a number of shots throughout the country in San Francisco, Los Angeles, Price Canyon and the Nevada Desert.
 Another brief exterior shot was filmed at Ridgecrest.
 Although the film was a German production, the film was made in English and later dubbed into German to achieve a wider market.

 Release

 The film's première was on 1 November 2009 in Première at San Sebastián International Film Festivalin Spain and was released on 11 April 2009 of DVD in Germany.
 Due to the obscurity of the word Dard in the title the English version was retitled Dark Divorce.

+Reception

+Sean Leonard of Horror News criticized the film's sound design and occasionally campy and unrealistic bloodshed, but had an otherwise positive response to it, concluding, "What Dard Divorce might lack in continuity or shocking twists it more than makes up for in gore and brutality, and I think that's what fans of the genre are looking for isn't it?
+It's bloody, it's disturbing, it's a German splatter film!"